facebook/flow/website/_posts/2017-05-07-Strict-Function-Call-Arity.md

 #### Function subtyping

-Flow will not change it's function subtyping behavior.
+Flow will not change its function subtyping behavior.
 A function with a smaller maximum arity is still a subtype of a function with a larger maximum arity.
 This allows callbacks to still work as before.